Skip to content

 • String alignment across pickups

-A proper neck pocket makes setup dramatically easier.
+A properly fitted neck pocket makes setup,

 3️⃣ Traditional Strat Hardware Layout